 When you select the "NN NEW NUMBER PROVIDED" disposition on the second or third intro screen, you will get a new screen where you can enter the new number.
-Enter the new number (in the #### ##### format) then set a callback.
+Enter the new number (in the ###-### format) then set a callback.
 Unless a respondent asks for a specific callback, set the callback for one or two days from the current time.

 We might have alternate phone numbers to try for each record that we will try if a number is disconnected or the wrong number for the respondent.
 Pay attention to the call history for each record and if the number has changed.
+If you find that a number has changed but you cannot find it, please notify a shift supervisor, Grace or Isaiah.